moehamade/moehamade/README.md

 # Hello! 👋

 Welcome to my GitHub profile!
-I'm Moe, a passionate Android Developer with 3 years of experience focused on Kotlin, Jetpack Compose, and crafting intuitive, high-performance mobile applications.
+I'm Moe, a passionate Android Engineer with 5 years of experience focused on Kotlin, Jetpack Compose, and crafting intuitive, high-performance mobile applications.
 Beyond coding, I enjoy hiking ˚˖𓍢ִ໋🍃˚⛰️⋆☁️, photography 📸, partying °🥂⋆.ೃ🪩♫*•, and meeting new people  (˶ᵔ ᵕ ᵔ˶).

 ## 🔭 Currently Working On